NetComposer/nksip/doc/plugins/nksip_registrar.md

 ## Description

-This plugin implemts includes a full registrar implementation according to RFC3261. _Path_ is also supported according to RFC3327.
+This plugin implemts includes a full registrar implementation according to RFC3261. _Path_ is also supported, according to RFC3327.
+,
 It uses by default the buil-in, RAM-only store, but can be configured to use any other database implementing callback [sip_registrar_store/3](#sip_registrar_store3).

-Each started SipApp maintains its fully independent set of registrations.
+Each started SipApp activating this pluign maintains a fully independent set of registrations.

-When a new _REGISTER_ request arrives at a SipApp, and if you order to `process` the request in `sip_route/6` callback, NkSIP will try to call `sip_register/3` callback if it is defined.
-If it is not defined, NkSIP will process the request automatically.
+When a new _REGISTER_ request arrives at a SipApp, and if you order to `process` the request in [sip_route/6](../reference/callback_functions.md#sip_route5) callback, NkSIP will try to call [sip_register/3](../reference/callback_functions.md#sip_register3) callback if it is defined in yor SipApp's callback module.
+If it is not defined there, NkSIP will process the request automatically.
 If you implement `sip_register/3` to customize the registration process you should call [request/1](#request1) directly.

-Use [find/4](#find4) or [qfind/4](qfind4) to search for a specific registration's contacts, and [is_registered/1](is_registered1) to check if the _Request-URI_ of a specific request is registered.
+Use [find/4](#find4) or [qfind/4](qfind4) to search for a specific registration's contacts, and [is_registered/1](#is_registered1) to check if the _Request-URI_ of a specific request is registered.

 ## Dependant plugins